BQSKit/bqskit/docs/guides/customgate.md

 ```

 The `get_grad` method should return a 3D array, where the first index is the parameter index. `get_grad(params)[i]` should return the gradient of the unitary with respect to the `i`-th parameter.
 The gradient should be a matrix of the same shape as the unitary matrix, where each element is the derivative of the unitary matrix element with respect to the parameter.

+## Working with QASM

+If you want to use your gate in QASM, you will need to define the `_qasm_name` attribute.
+This is the name of the gate in QASM.
+However, some gates require special qasm definitions to be included at the top of a qasm file.
+This can be achieved by defining the [`get_qasm_gate_def`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.Gate.get_qasm_gate_def.html#bqskit.ir.Gate.get_qasm_gate_def) method.
+This method returns a string, which will be included as-is at the top of every qasm file that uses the gate.